 How To Become an LVN in Texas?

 An LVN has completed a Texas Board of Nursing-approved program and passed the NCLEX-PN.
 We evaluate our students’ performance both in the classroom and clinical areas.
 A grade of 77 or above is considered passing.
 Only Texas Board of Nursing-approved program graduates are eligible to take the NCLEX-PN.

-To be eligible for selection, you must:
+To be eligible for our vocational nurse program, an applicant must:

-- Complete a Criminal Background Check with (Safran) Morphotrust USA, and be cleared by the Texas Board of Nursing
+- Complete a Criminal Background Check with (Safran) Morphotrust USA and be cleared by the Texas Board of Nursing

 - Have a high school diploma or have completed and received a GED

 - Take and pass the most current TEAS Pre-entrance examination